Insomnia: Symptoms, Causes, and Treatment

 Not only can poor daytime habits contribute to insomnia, but a poor night’s sleep can make these habits harder to correct, creating a vicious cycle of unrefreshing sleep:

 Avoid stimulating activity and stressful situations before bedtime.
-This includes big discussions or arguments with your spouse or family, or catching up on work.
+This includes checking messages on social media, big discussions or arguments with your spouse or family, or catching up on work.
 Postpone these things until the morning.

 Move bedroom clocks out of view.
 Anxiously watching the minutes tick by when you can’t sleep—knowing that you’re going to be exhausted when the alarm goes off—is a surefire recipe for insomnia.
 You can use an alarm, but make sure you can’t see the time when you’re in bed.

-Get out of bed when you can't sleep.
+Get out of bed when you can’t sleep.
 Don’t try to force yourself to sleep.
-Tossing and turning only amps up the anxiety.
-Get up, leave the bedroom, and do something relaxing, such as reading, drinking a cup of herbal tea, or taking a bath.
+Tossing and turning only amps up your anxiety.
+Get up, leave the bedroom, and do something relaxing, such as reading, meditating, or taking a bath.
 When you’re sleepy, go back to bed.

 Abdominal breathing.
 Breathing deeply and fully, involving not only the chest, but also the belly, lower back, and ribcage, can help relaxation.
 Close your eyes and take deep, slow breaths, making each breath even deeper than the last.
 Breathe in through your nose and out through your mouth.